Restaurant Business Loans

 WATCH THE FULL VIDEO BELOW!

-Get to Know your Capital Lenders
+Get to Know Your Capital Lenders

 Local Banks

-One of the most common lenders available to the restauranteur is the local bank.
-These come in many flavors and varieties, yet tend to structure their lending in similar ways.
-For small businesses, they will often offer SBA-backed loan products that carry a partial government guarantee.
 Note that you will have to post collateral and personally guarantee the loan as well.
 The local bank is always worth checking out as a lending option.
 If they like your business plan and cash flow, your terms may be favorable.

 Credit Unions

 The credit union is highly similar to a local bank, with the structural difference that a credit union is owned by its members.
 In practice, they have similar products and lending standards to small and regional banks.
-They are worth a visit on your tour of lenders, and can sometimes offer better terms than comparable banks.

 Large Banks

 Banks with hundreds of branches spanning multiple states qualify as large banks.
 These institutions may have greater appetite for large loan amounts than your local banks, if you can satisfy their lending criteria.
-Be prepared for a bureaucratic process and long closing times.

 Specialized and Alternative Lenders

 The advent of the internet has opened up lending to many new entrants.
 You can find a wide diversity of online lenders who specialize in certain types of businesses or financial products.
-RASI can vouch for the expertise of Adesso Capital.
-They understand the needs of restaurants and offer a variety of loan products such as SBA loans, equipment financing, and lines of credit.

 Find the Right Lender at the Right Terms

 As we’ve seen there are several types of restaurant loans and lenders.
 It pays to determine your capital needs in advance, and go to the lender that offers a matching loan product.
-With any lender, the attractiveness of the product and terms you are offered will be a function of your credit worthiness.
-This is largely determined by the health of your balance sheet, specifically free cash flow.
-Lenders want assurance that you can afford to service the debt you wish to take on from available operational cash.
+With any lender, the attractiveness of the product and terms you are offered will be a function of your creditworthiness.

 When assessing a given credit product, pay attention to the loan size, repayment terms, closing process, collateral, and guarantees (if any).
 Note that it may be better to take on a smaller loan amount if that reduces the burden of interest to a point where you have greater confidence in your ability to support the loan from free cashflow.